Skip to content

 // Rollback payment

-await activities.refundPayment({ transactionId: paymentTransactionId });
+await context.activities.refundPayment({ transactionId: paymentTransactionId });

 return {